stanford-centaur/pono/README.md

 # of the hierarchy
 hierarchy -check;

+# If an assumption is flopped, you might
+# see strange behavior at the last state
+# (because the clock hasn't toggled)
+# this command ensures that assumptions
+# hold at every state
+chformal -assume -early;

 # this processes memories
 # nomap means it will keep them as arrays
 memory -nomap;